-Our highly qualified teaching staff (80% have master’s-level teaching qualifications – DELTA or above) have a wide range of international experience.
+Our highly qualified teaching staff, 80% of whom have master’s-level teaching qualifications, have a wide range of international experience.
 We maintain a maximum class size of 15, so that students benefit from a highly personalised and interactive approach to learning.

-Located at the University’s Regent’s Park campus, our students benefit from a superb central London location and being part of a truly international community.
+Our students benefit from a superb central London location and being part of our cosmopolitan community.
 More than 140 nationalities are represented among students on campus, which makes for an exciting and stimulating place to study, with plenty of valuable networking opportunities.

-Being part of the University means that students can benefit from the superb facilities and activities on offer, both on and off campus.
-This includes a varied social and recreational programme, restaurants, library, shops, bars, sporting facilities and on-campus accommodation, as well as a friendly dedicated support team and welfare officer.
+Students have access to the University’s facilities and activities on offer, both on and off-campus.
+This includes a varied social and recreational programme, restaurants, library, shops, bars, sporting facilities and on-campus accommodation, as well as a friendly and dedicated support team.

-Our students enjoy the best of both worlds, being located in a Royal Park, in the centre of London.
-As well as having the unrivalled peace and beauty of the park, they have all the fascinating and exciting sights and experiences that London has to offer on their doorstep, including the West End theatres and shopping, free museums and art galleries and famous London landmarks.
+Our students enjoy the best of both worlds, being located in a Royal Park in Central London.
+As well as having the unrivalled peace and beauty of the park, they have all the sights and experiences that London has to offer on their doorstep, including the West End theatres, shopping, free museums, art galleries and famous London landmarks.

-We want to make sure you get the most out of every moment as a student at Regent’s.
-You will find plenty of opportunities here to socialise, relax, exercise, be creative and get involved.
-Students at the English Language Centre can join in with our scheduled social activities and also have the option to join in with our University activities.
+At Regent’s, you will find plenty of opportunities to socialise, relax, exercise, be creative and get involved.
+Students at the English Language Centre can join in with all the activities on offer at Regent’s.

 As well as the many activities on campus, you will be ideally placed to explore all that London, the UK and Europe has to offer.